Twinkle at Woodchurch

 Eventually, in 1911 George Harper decided to make an anonymous offer to purchase the fountain and the two accompanying stags.
 This was under the condition that it be turned on every year on July 23rd, his birthday.

-The Council finally agreed, and on the 24th July, one day after his 71st birthday, it was presented to the park by Mr Harper’s niece, Miss Miles.
-Mr Harper was unfortunately too ill to attend the unveiling, and tragically some three weeks later, committed suicide.
+On 24 July 1912, following his 71st birthday, the fountain was formally presented to the town. by Mr Harper’s niece, Miss Miles.
+Mr Harper was unfortunately too ill to attend the unveiling.

 The fountain is listed Grade II*.